theITEAM/theITEAM.github.io/README.md

 [1] Pooley, C. M., Doeschl-Wilson, A. and Marion, G. (2020) Bayesian Indivdiuals-based Compartmental Inference (BICI): An easy to use Bayesian tool, _To be submitted_.

-[2] Pooley, C. M., Doeschl-Wilson, A., Bishop, S.C. and Marion, G. (2019) Estimating individuals genetic and non-genetic effects underlying infectious disease transmission from temporal epidemic data, _Submitted to PLOS Computational Biology_.
+[2] Pooley, C. M., Doeschl-Wilson, A., Bishop, S.C. and Marion, G. (2019) Estimating individuals' genetic and non-genetic effects underlying infectious disease transmission from temporal epidemic data, _Submitted to PLOS Computational Biology_.

 [3] Pooley, C. M., Marion, G., Bishop, S.C. and Doeschl-Wilson, A. (2020) Analysis and experimental design when estimating SNP effects for host susceptibility, infectivity and recovery from epidemic data, _To be submitted_.